mauchede/dotfiles/README.md

+# README

+Files and scripts used to configure my Xubuntu computer

-# What kind of modifications are applied?
+## What kind of modifications are applied?

-## System modifications
+### System modifications

 * Configure the system for intel hardware:
   - use `intel_pstate` governor.